Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.universal/Documentation~/shader-complex-lit.md

 The __Surface Inputs__ describe the surface itself.
 For example, you can use these properties to make your surface look wet, dry, rough, or smooth.

+You can use a single RGBA texture for the metallic, smoothness, and occlusion properties.
+For more information, refer to [Assign a channel-packed texture to a material in URP](shaders-in-universalrp-channel-packed-texture.md).

 **Note:** If you are used to the [Standard Shader](https://docs.unity3d.com/Manual/Shader-StandardShader.html) in the built-in Unity render pipeline, these options are similar to the Main Maps settings in the [Material Editor](https://docs.unity3d.com/Manual/StandardShaderContextAndContent.html).